 - 4.1 The Trustee considers stewardship to be a key approach to implementing its investment beliefs and believes that well governed companies perform better over the longer term.
 The Trustee's policy is to delegate responsibility for the exercising of rights (including voting rights) attaching to the Scheme's DB and AVC/ASC investments to the investment managers.
 Investment managers are encouraged to exercise these rights.
 The Trustee believes investment managers' voting activity in relation to ESG and Climate Change can make a significant contribution to reducing carbon exposure within the Scheme. - 4.2 The Trustee supports the aims of the UK Stewardship Code, and its investment managers are invited to operate in accordance with the guidelines laid out in the Stewardship Code which covers matters of both voting and engagement.
-The investment managers are encouraged to report their adherence to The Stewardship Code using the "comply" or "explain" principle where appropriate. - 4.3 The Trustee has an appointed Stewardship Manager role to ensure that the Trustee's expectations for the Scheme's investment managers to be compliant with the UK Stewardship Code and the PRI are met where appropriate. - The Trustee believes in a stewardship and engagement approach rather than exclusions.
+The investment managers are encouraged to report their adherence to The Stewardship Code using the "comply" or "explain" principle where appropriate. - 4.3 The Trustee believes in a stewardship and engagement approach rather than exclusions.
+Management of exposure to companies meeting the exclusion criteria of the UN Global Compact is managed at the discretion of the investment managers.
+The Trustee will carry out analysis on the investment managers' policies on an annual basis as part of the annual Stewardship report. - 4.4 The Trustee requires its investment managers to report on corporate governance, and particularly on their voting and engagement records.
+Furthermore, the Trustee requires detailed information on significant votes, as determined by the Trustee, to be provided by the investment managers on an annual basis.
+The significant votes are reviewed by the Investment Committee and the most significant votes, as determined by the Trustee, are disclosed on an annual basis in the Engagement Policy Implementation Statement.
+The Trustee defines a 'significant vote' to be one which relates to one of the Trustee's beliefs and stewardship priorities which are: - Climate Change; - Diversity, equity and inclusion; - Energy Efficiency